particle-iot/docs/src/content/faq/particle-tools/eclipse-debug.md

 ## Building Debug Builds

+**Important: Make sure your software doesn't use the debugger pins: D6 and D7 for SWD, or D4, D5, D6, and D7 for JTAG.** This means you can't use the D7 user LED while using the debugger.

-You'll need a local gcc-arm toolchain to make builds that are compatible with the debugger; you cannot use the cloud compilers to build debug builds.
+The firmware compiled through the Web IDE, Desktop IDE or CLI are don't contain debug information.
+You'll need a local gcc-arm toolchain to make builds that are compatible with the debugger.

 For debugging using JTAG/SWD you create special monolithic debug builds.
 They're monolithic in that they are a single file that contains the system and user firmware instead of the usual modular binaries (system parts and user part).
 The disadvantage of the monolithic binaries is that they are large, maybe 480 Kbytes for a simple program that might only be 6 Kbytes normally!